-Course Statement of Purpose: This course partially satisfies the Government/Political Science component of the core curriculum and is designed for transfer to a senior college or university.
+Statement of Purpose: This course partially satisfies the Government/Political Science component of the core curriculum and is designed for transfer to a senior college or university.

-Method of Instruction: Each class will consist of in-class lectures and/or power point presentations by the instructor on relevant material from the textbook.
+Method of Instruction: Each class will consist of in-class lectures and/or power point presentations by the instructor on relevant material from the textbook as well as other sources.
+Class time will also consist of classroom discussions concerning topics related to current political events and related issues.